kuzzleio/kuzzle/src/lib/api/controllers/README.md

 * funnelController handle validation client request
 * subscribeController handle subscription actions from client request
 * hotelClerkController handle all subscription proccess (i.e from both client and from Kuzzle)
+* rountingController handle dispating client request to other controllers
 * readController handle the abstraction on reading persistant data.
 As default Kuzzle use Elasticsearch
-* rountingController handle dispating client request to other controllers
 * writeController handle the abstraction on writing persistant data.
-As default, Kuzzle use Elasticsearch.
-* readController handle the abstraction on writing persistant data.
 As default, Kuzzle use Elasticsearch.

 Refer to [../../../docs/architecture.md] for details.